 In November 2017, Chris joined the Executive Committee of the Republican Attorneys General Association.
 Chris shares the Association’s commitment to the principle of federalism, adherence to the rule of law, and applying a commonsense, free market approach to governing.

 Before becoming Attorney General, Chris gained years of valuable experience in economic development, state and federal policy-making, and the law.

 During his six years as U.S. Senator Johnny Isakson’s Chief of Staff, Chris advised the senator on federal legislation and on judicial nominees for the U.S. Supreme Court and lower federal courts in Georgia and across the country.

 As Commissioner of the Georgia Department of Economic Development from 2013 to 2016, Chris led the state agency responsible for creating jobs and investment in Georgia.
 During his tenure, Georgia was named the “number one state for business” three years in a row.

-During Carr’s three-year tenure at GDEcD, the state of Georgia was recognized as the top state in the nation in which to do business for three consecutive years by Site Selection and Area Development.
-In addition, GDEcD helped facilitate 1,069 projects across the state that represent approximately $14.4 billion in investment and the creation of more than 84,000 jobs.
-In 2015, GDEcD was recognized as the top economic development agency in the country.
+The department under Chris’s leadership helped facilitate 1,069 projects across the state that represented approximately $14.4 billion in investment and the creation of more than 84,000 jobs.
+In 2014, the Georgia agency was recognized as the top economic development agency in the country.

-A graduate from the University of Georgia’s Terry College of Business and Lumpkin School of Law, Carr is admitted to practice law in Georgia.
+Chris is a graduate of both the University of Georgia’s Terry College of Business and Lumpkin School of Law.